1979 in Japanese music: Annual or year-end charts

 The song "Omidezake", by Sachiko Kobayashi, was number 1 on The Best Ten annual chart for 1979, announced on 27 December 1979.
+Jiro Atsumi's Yume Oi Zake was number 1 in the Oricon annual singles chart.

 Radio

 The program "Mirage Love USA" was broadcast by Tokyo FM.
 (Cf USA Love Mirage.)

 Film and television

 The music of Nomugi Pass, by Masaru Sato, won the 34th Mainichi Film Award for Best Music.
 The music of The Castle of Cagliostro is by Yuji Ohno, and the singer of Hono no Takara Mono (or "Fire Treasure") is Bobby (ボビー).

+Magazines

+The magazine Oricon Zenkoku Hit Sokuhō (Japanese: オリコン全国ヒット速報) began in August 1979.

 Genres

 New music songs were number 1 on the Oricon singles chart for most of 1979.

 Music industry

 The record industry grossed $62 million in January.
 Average sales for the 1979 Christmas and New Year season were ten percent higher than those of the 1978 Christmas and New Year season, with particularly high sales for ABBA, Saki Kubota, Masashi Sada and Alice.

 PolyGram and Young Japan agreed to enter into a partnership.